Published: August 14, 2007

 as the face of the Army’s ROTC program this fall.

 shoot has great potential to boost our ROTC program, since it can

 potentially make our cadets local celebrities and help us in terms of

 recruiting in the future,” said Karen Parker, battalion executive

-officer for UT’s ROTC program
+UT’s ROTC program

 decision to utilize The University of Tampa as the setting was a great